emmafranchino/nlp_assignments/README.md

 - Python script: the code used for the project was ran with Jupiter notebook (.ipynb file)
 - Eventual .txt files with the text analysed in the project
 - Project report: in the latex folder, stored in the pdf file named "main.pdf"

+## Lectures

+Jupyter Notebbok files of lectures included in the folder.

+Important reporitory online used for our lectures: https://github.com/rmunro/pytorch_active_learning